-Short hair seems to be the prevailing trend for 2013, though there are some new styles for those who like to keep it long.
+Short hair seems to be the prevailing trend for this year, though there are some new styles for those who like to keep it long.
 But even among the various short hair styles there seems to be a common thread of short sides to a longer top.
-The first and most obvious examples of this are the new quiffs and pompadours coming out in 2013.
+The first and most obvious examples of this are the new quiffs and pompadours coming out in this year.
 These voluminous styles are good for people with thick hair looking for a nod to the retro.
 It’s a good way to take a classic cut and put a modern day spin on it.

 The quiff and pompadour might be a bit too exotic for everyone.
 A common trend for men’s short-hair styles, or for those that don’t want to tip the scales too far, is going to be with a closely cropped neck and sides and a moderate length on top 1¼” to 2.5.”
 From here you can make some custom adjustments, blending the cut, making it messy, you can focus on the peak for something like a Channing Tatum or feature the crown a la Kendrick Lamar.